This post may contain affiliate links.

 What is Ekwang?

 Ekwang is made from grated fresh cocoyams and wrapped in green leaves.
-Traditionally, cocoyam leaves and sweet bitterleaves are used to wrap the grated cocoyams, but nowadays, many types of green leaves can be used.
-Cooked with perfect spices which emits that savory aroma.
-When my mom wants to cook ekwang, everyone in the household joins because the process isn’t easy for just one person.
-Ekwang is time consuming but read along because I have tips for you.
+Traditionally, cocoyam leaves and "sweet" bitter leaves are used to wrap the grated cocoyams.
+Still, nowadays, many types of green leaves can be used and cooked with perfect spices, which emit that savoury aroma.

 How can I ease the Ekwang Process?